-Conditional: The student is invited to retake the full preliminary examination at the next offering.
+Conditional: If three out of four exams are passed in the first attempt, the student is invited to retake, at the next offering, only the failed exam.
+Otherwise, the student is invited to retake the full preliminary examination (any four subjects) at the next offering.
 The result of the second preliminary exam will be either pass or fail.